 Homeschool hygge.
 Those two words go together like synonyms.
 And those two synonyms speak cozy all over.
 Yum.

 What does hygge even mean?
 A quality of coziness, defined by Merriam Webster, that makes a person feel content and comfortable.
 See what I mean?
 Homeschool and hygge, synonyms.

 - Kitty cats.
-Even if it’s a hamster, cuddly furry things in the kids bedrooms while they do math is a happy homeschool hygge practice.
+Even if it’s a hamster, cuddly furry things help kids focus: kitties in the kids’ bedrooms with math is a happy homeschool hygge practice.

 - Tea.
 A common homeschool beverage.
 But in the fall and winter, it is a must.
 Unless it’s morning, then it’s coffee.
 (My kids would add cookies too.)

 - Candles.
 Lots and lots of candles.
 It’s just cozy.
 Last week was World Candlelighting Day.
 (Yup, there is a day for that and many other odd things).

 - Fire and candles.
 Nothing says cozy like a warming fire, workbooks, textbooks, pencils and erasers in front of the fireplace.